Dodgers use big 7th inning to beat Rockies 9-3

 Mookie Betts had an RBI single and scored on a wild pitch during Los Angeles’ six-run seventh inning that put the Dodgers ahead 8-2.
 Los Angeles is 36-15, best in baseball, and increased its lead in the NL West to four games over idle San Diego with nine games remaining for each teams.

-Dylan Floro (2-0) got the win with an inning of relief for starter Julio Urias.
+Dylan Floro (2-0) got the win with an inning of relief for starter Julio Urias, who retired 15 of the last 16 batters he faced.

+“There was a bad first inning with a lot of pitches, and I was able to stay focused and try to work as fast as possible in the late innings,” Urias said.
+“There were a lot of pop flies, but they were able to be fast outs.”

 Trevor Story homered for Colorado, which lost ground in the NL wild-card race.
-At 22-27, the Rockies are two games behind Philadelphia for the final postseason berth.
+At 22-27, the Rockies are two games behind Philadelphia for the final postseason berth and have struggled offensively of late.
+They have scored just 11 runs in the last five games, all at home.

+“I have a lot of confidence in our team.
+We haven’t been getting the job done of late, offensively,” Story said.
+“We know how quick that can happen.
+I do believe we have what it takes and hopefully start that tomorrow.”

 Colorado scored twice in the first to go up 2-0, but Seager led off the fourth with a homer, his 13th, to start the comeback.
 A hit by pitch with the bases loaded tied it, and LA blew it open in a sloppy seventh inning for the Rockies.